UK Spouse & Partner Visa 2026: The Complete Guide

 The requirement is assessed primarily against the sponsor’s (UK-based partner’s) earnings, though the applicant’s own income can be counted in some circumstances — for example if they are already in the UK with permission to work.
 Accepted sources include employment, self-employment, pension income, and other lawful earnings.
 Multiple sources can be combined.

-Transitional rule: applicants who first entered the partner route before 11 April 2024 remain on the previous £18,600 threshold for their extensions, plus £3,800 for a first child and £2,400 for each additional child.
+Applicants who first entered the partner route before 11 April 2024 remain on the previous £18,600 threshold for their extensions, plus £3,800 for a first child and £2,400 for each additional child.
 If you were already on the five-year route before April 2024, check your original decision letter to confirm which threshold applies to your extension.

 If the £29,000 income threshold cannot be met fully through earnings, cash savings can be used to bridge the shortfall.
 The formula is: